AaronDavidSchneider/chemcomp/doc/source/FAQ.rst

 Where do I find a list of Parameters?
 """""""""""""""""""""""""""""""""""""
-Head over to the Overview of Files -> config.yaml
+Head over to the Configuration -> config.yaml

-.. note:: Probably more to come